irripro/AzureTemplates/K8s/k8snotes.md

 To apply a autoscaling policy to a deployment: ```kubectl autoscale deployment myautoscale --min=2 --max=6```

 To modify an existing autoscaling policy: ```kubectl scale --current-replicas=2 --replicas=4 deployment/myautoscale```

+Important Note:
+    *   Once a pod is instantiated on a node it will stay there until it is deleted
+        * Meaning once a pod on a host goes down. it will not be moved over to another node.